mnsrulz/mediastreamer/README.md

-# mediastreamer
+# MediaStreamer

-A simple nodejs api capable of streaming content from url(s) in effective manner using in memory cache to make it rewindable streams.
+A simple Node.js API capable of streaming content from URLs in an effective manner using in-memory cache to make it rewindable streams.

+# Features
+- Streams content from URLs with efficient caching for rewindable streams
+- Supports range requests for partial content streaming
+- Uses in-memory cache for fast access to cached content
+- Configurable environment variables for customization
+- Docker support for easy deployment

 ## Environment vars
 Server supports the env file to load env vars.
 Simply create an .env file in the root directory.
 Following options are available